Last updated: 15th December 2025

 33.4 You act as an independent party.
 Nothing in these Terms creates a partnership, joint venture or employment relationship between you and us.

-33.5 We may suspend or revoke reseller rights if these Terms are breached or where we otherwise consider it necessary to protect the integrity of the Platform.
+33.5 We may suspend or revoke reseller rights if these Terms are breached or where we consider it necessary to protect the integrity or reputation of the Platform.

 34. Administration of Schemes (general)